cjohansen/virtuoso/README.md

 Virtuoso is a static web site with a JavaScript frontend.
-Specifically, the static web pages are built with Clojure using [Powerpack](https://github.com/cjohansen/powerpack), and the frontend is written in ClojureScript, usin [Datascript](https://github.com/tonsky/datascript) to store state, and [Replicant](https://github.com/cjohansen/replicant) to render the UI.
+Specifically, the static web pages are built with Clojure using [Powerpack](https://github.com/cjohansen/powerpack), and the frontend is written in ClojureScript, using [Datascript](https://github.com/tonsky/datascript) to store state, and [Replicant](https://github.com/cjohansen/replicant) to render the UI.
 The frontend is [state-less and data-driven](https://vimeo.com/861600197) - every function, except those in